‘Make this year last winter crisis in NHS’, Davey urges Labour in keynote speech

 “But where ministers act in the national interest – to solve such problems and improve people’s lives – we will support them.”

-According to Liberal Democrat analysis of NHS figures, ambulances across England collectively spent a total of 112 years waiting outside hospitals to hand over patients, and between November 2023 and March 2024, 732,000 patients faced A&E waits of over four hours to be admitted.
+According to Liberal Democrat analysis of NHS figures, ambulances across England collectively spent a total of 112 years waiting outside hospitals to hand over patients last winter, and between November 2023 and March 2024, 732,000 patients faced A&E waits of over four hours to be admitted.

 Party sources claimed a task force backed by £1.5 billion over four years would “build resilience” and free up resources in NHS trusts and boards, so they could plan their budgets to prevent winter crises.